 One of the world’s leading certification bodies, DNV GL Business Assurance, NA shared their top 10 ISO 9001 findings of 2019.
-Review these nonconformances to see if there are any weaknesses in your quality processes.
+Review these nonconformances to see if there are any weaknesses in your QMS and quality processes.
 (Note: ISO 9001 Findings and their rankings may vary slightly among Certification Bodies.)

 - 8.5.1 Control of production and service provision